william-opie/home-media-server/README.md

 # Docker Compose NAS
 This is a fork; see the original [docker-compose-nas project repo here](https://github.com/AdrienPoupa/docker-compose-nas).

-Most of the README content comes from the original repo; I have made some edits to account for the changes I have made in this fork.
+Much of the README content below came from the original project; I have made edits for clarity and fork-specific changes.

 This is a simple Docker compose project used to create a media server on your home network.

+Differences between the original project and this fork:
-This fork differs from the original in that it uses Caddy as a reverse proxy (instead of Traefik), and Pihole is installed by default (instead of Adguard, which is an optional add-on in the original project).
+- This project uses Caddy as a reverse proxy (instead of Traefik)
+- Pihole is installed by default (for ad-blocking & local DNS record management)
-This fork also sets the *arr apps to use the VPN connection by default; this was an optional config in the original project.
+- This fork sets the *arr apps to use the VPN connection by default (this was an optional config in the original project)
+- Optional apps (Immich, Tandoor, Adguard, etc) from the original project have been removed (for simplicity).
+- Minor homepage changes (set a background image, added a Pihole widget, & set widget units to imperial)

 Requirements: Any Docker-capable recent Linux distro with Docker Engine and Docker Compose V2.